Barooga: Postcode

 Barooga shares the postcode of 3644 with its twin town, Cobram.
-It is unusual for a town in New South Wales to have a postcode that begins with "3" which ordinarily signifies a location in Victoria.
+It is unusual for a town in New South Wales to have a postcode that begins with "3", which ordinarily signifies a location in Victoria.
 This is probably due to the mail being delivered via Cobram.

 Sport

 Barooga has an Australian rules football team in the Murray Football League called the Barooga Hawks, and a cricket team in the Murray Valley Cricket Association.

-Golfers play at the Cobram Barooga Golf Club (a 36 hole course) on Barooga Golf Course Road.
+Golfers play at the Cobram Barooga Golf Club (a 36-hole course) on Barooga Golf Course Road.

-Other sporting clubs include soccer, netball, tennis, table tennis and bowls.
+Other sporting clubs include soccer, netball, tennis, table tennis, bowls and mini golf.

-Barooga also hosted the 2022 TPS Murray River golf competition at the Cobram Barooga Golf club.
-The competition was played on the CBGC's Old course and was won by Hannah Green, who after winning became the first woman to win a 72-hole Mixed-gender golf competition in the world.

-Shopping

-Barooga has a shopping strip known to the locals as 'Barooga Mall'.
-There is an IGA Express supermarket, general store, take away and petrol station, Pirate Petes (Dollar Store), post office, bakery, pharmacy, vehicle service centre.

-When dining out there is the Barooga Hotel, the Barooga Sporties, Cobram Barooga Golf Club and Happy Village Chinese Restaurant & Take Away.

-The newly formed “Food Truck Park” by Food Trucks Australia (Ray Khouri: Founder) has transformed the Pirates Treasure House front carpark into a tourist destination from June 2020.